Karen Schroeder Kassel, MS, RD, MEd

 Your blood depends on iron to help it carry oxygen through the body.
 In some cases,

 is caused by a lack of iron in the diet.
-Iron also helps your body to fight infection and to make collagen, which is the major protein that makes up connective tissue, cartilage, and bone.
+Iron also helps your body to fight infection and to make collagen, the major protein that makes up connective tissue, cartilage, and bone.
 Other medical conditions may be worsened if you do not have enough iron.

 Note: RDA=Recommended Daily Allowance in milligrams per day; AI=Adequate Intake

-Iron exists in two forms—heme and nonheme.
+Iron exists in 2 forms—heme and nonheme.
 Heme iron is part of the hemoglobin and myoglobin molecules in animal tissues.
 It is found in meat and other animal sources.
 About 40% of the iron in meat is in the heme form.
 Nonheme iron comes from animal tissues other than hemoglobin and myoglobin and from plant tissues.
 It is found in meats, eggs, milk, vegetables, grains, and other plant foods.
 The body absorbs heme iron much more efficiently than nonheme iron.